tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-compress-data-partition-snapshots-with.md

 DynoDestination as a string

-ZipLoc as a string and evaluate as an expression of, @[User::DynoDestination] + “.zip”
+ZipLoc as a string and evaluate as an expression of, @[User::DynoDestination] + ".zip"